yarec/react-layout-generator/README.md

 This component was initially inspired by [react-grid-layout](https://www.npmjs.com/package/react-grid-layout).

-\* For SVG to be really useful in React it needs to know its position and size.
+\* For SVG to be more than an icon generator in React it needs to know its position and size.
 RLG makes this easy.

 ## Examples